 With “Listen To Your Body So You Know When To Back Off And Recover”

 Learning to train effectively means learning when you should push yourself and when you should hold back.
 What I can tell you for sure is that a “no days off” attitude is a one-way ticket to injuries and setbacks.
 At a bare minimum, you should be taking at least one day off from intense exercise per week.
 If you want to do some restorative yoga or walking on that day off, that’s fine, but any exercise you do should be relaxing in nature.
-Most women do well with strength training between 2 and 5 times per week.
+Most women who enjoy strength training do well with 2-5 sessions per week.
 Listen to your body and find the training volume that works best for you and your lifestyle.

 There is no need to take every set to failure.
 Your workouts should leave you invigorated for the most part, not annihilated.
 In fact, most of the time your body should feel pretty good.
 If you’re feeling beat up and crappy all the time, or if a single workout leaves you fatigued for days on end, you are pushing yourself too hard.
 When you are overly fatigued, you can and should take days off.
 Adequate recovery is essential for progress, and overtraining will have negative effects on both your physical and mental health.